chinapedia/wikipedia.abstract.en/Page/Circle.md

 Circles in other _p_-norms

-Vector-p-Norms_qtl1.svgs (see also superellipse) in different -norms (every vector from the origin to the unit circle has a length of one, the length being calculated with length-formula of the corresponding ).]]
+s (see also superellipse) in different -norms (every vector from the origin to the unit circle has a length of one, the length being calculated with length-formula of the corresponding ).]]
 Defining a circle as the set of points with a fixed distance from a point, different shapes can be considered circles under different definitions of distance.
 In _p_-norm, distance is determined by

 $$\left\| x \right\| _p = \left( |x_1|^p + |x_2|^p + \dotsb + |x_n|^p \right) ^{1/p} .$$
 In Euclidean geometry, _p_ = 2, giving the familiar